 You begin with a set of online activities giving you an overview of our program requirements, library resources, and online learning environment.
 The activities include an overview of the professional conduct expected of you, and how you will be assessed.

 NSO-Santa Barbara (NSO-SB)

 Both the NSO-Online and the NSO-SB must be successfully completed in order to become a fully matriculated student.
-During your first year in the program your progress is monitored to ensure that you meet standards and make sufficient progress.
-This final step in gives you the needed structure and support to help you succeed in the program.
+During your first year in the program your progress is routinely monitored to ensure that you meet standards and make sufficient progress.
+This final step gives you the needed structure and support to help you succeed in the program.